dvdkruk/protolipse/README.md

-# protobuf-edp
+# Protolipse
-An Eclipse Development Plugin for working with Google's Protocol Buffers (proto2).
+Protolipse is an Eclipse editor plugin for working with Google's Protocol Buffers (proto2).